1976 Conference of Communist and Workers Parties of Europe: Aftermath

-The verbatim of the speeches at the conference were presented in full in Neues Deutschland, the central organ of the Socialist Unity Party of Germany, whilst the more critical aspects were censored out in the reports in the Soviet newspaper Pravda.
-In particular the speech of Carrillo was very difficult for the Soviets to digest.
+The speeches at the conference were presented in full in Neues Deutschland, the central organ of the Socialist Unity Party of Germany, whilst the more critical aspects were censored out in the reports in the Soviet newspaper Pravda.
+In particular, the speech of Carrillo was very difficult for the Soviets to digest.
 Pravda sought to portray the conference as a victory for proletarian internationalism and communist unity, downplaying the divisions that had appeared at the meeting.
-Other Socialist Bloc newspapers also censored the speeches from the conference.
+Other Eastern Bloc newspapers also censored speeches from the conference.

-Following the Berlin conference the Eurocommunists would step up their critiques of Soviet policies further.
-They began to foster relations with dissidents inside the Socialist Bloc and, occasionally, defended them against state repression.
+Following the Berlin conference, the Eurocommunists would step up their critiques of Soviet policies further.
+They began to foster relations with dissidents in the Eastern Bloc and, occasionally, defended them against state repression.

-Soviet party at times responded in kind to Eurocommunist critiques through veiled ideological counter-accusations.
+The Soviet party at times responded in kind to Eurocommunist critiques through veiled ideological counter-accusations.
 A notable counter-attack by the orthodox camp was an article by Zhivkov in Problems of Peace and Socialism in December 1976, which decried Eurocommunism as an anti-Soviet 'subversion against proletarian internationalism'.

-The Yugoslav party on its side claimed that the Soviets had corrupted the conference documentation, that the Soviets had tried to portray a greater degree of unity between the parties than what had actually been the case at the conference.
+The Yugoslav party on its side claimed that the Soviets had corrupted the conference documentation and tried to portray a greater degree of unity between the parties than what had actually been the case at the conference.

-In April 1980 a new European conference was held in Paris, but under different terms.
+In April 1980, a new European conference was held in Paris, but under different terms.
 The principle of consensus was gone at the Paris conference, and the Italian, Romanian, Spanish, Yugoslav, Icelandic, British, Dutch and Sammarinese communist parties boycotted the event.
-The French Communist Party, co-sponsors of the meeting together with the Polish United Workers Party, rejected the notion that the Paris meeting would have been of a similar kind as the Berlin conference as no common positions on strategy had been approved.
+The French Communist Party, co-sponsors of the meeting together with the Polish United Workers' Party, rejected the notion that the Paris meeting would have been of a similar kind as the Berlin conference as no common positions on strategy had been approved.